 Income tax

-Generally, you will pay the rent to Lawrence rand, to be credited ti your landlord’s account.
-However if you pay rent directly to your landlord and he/she is a resident outside of the UK for more than six months of the year, then you will be responsible for deducting income tax from you rent (at basic rent) and accounting for this to HM Revenue and Customs on a quarterly basis, unless HMRC confirm to you direct and in writing that you do not need to do this.
+Generally, you will pay the rent to Lawrence Rand, to be credited to your landlord’s account.
+However if you pay rent directly to your landlord and he/she is a resident outside of the UK for more than six months of the year, then you will be responsible for deducting income tax from your rent (at basic rent) and accounting for this to HM Revenue and Customs on a quarterly basis, unless HMRC confirm to you direct and in writing that you do not need to do this.

 Lawrence Rand is a member of the Property Redress scheme (PRS) and Client Money Protection (CMP).